 To bring the delay spread robustness for a wide band frequency hopper to the level required for normal operation, there is a cost (nothing is free).
 The required components (linear power amplifiers, linear receive functions (AGC), DSP components) bring the cost to the level of currently employed direct sequence systems or higher.
 Direct sequence systems are running at 11 Mbit/s and with adequate robustness against delay spread effects.
-The costs of this type of equipment are decreasing rapidly (refer to the Apple's Airport product announcement in August this year).

-Based on above arguments, it can be concluded that the HomeRF Working Group claim that future wideband FH services can be implemented at lower cost and with greater multipath robustness than can current DS systems operating at comparable speeds does not hold and is misleading.
+Based on above arguments, it can be concluded that the Home RF Working Group claim that future wideband FH services can be implemented at lower cost and with greater multipath robustness than can current DS systems operating at comparable speeds does not hold and is misleading.